JGuan-lab/scINRB/README.md

 ## Introduction

-For many scRNA-seq data, existing batch data usually exists on the same cell or tissue.
-Compared with using single-cell data alone, batch RNA-seq data can more accurately estimate the distribution of gene expression between cells.

-Therefore, we use the information of batch RNA-seq data, use network regularized non-negative matrix decomposition to decompose the transcriptional count matrix into two low-dimensional matrices, and propose an interpolation method scINRB to correct the measurement of gene expression in scRNA-seq.
+scINRB, a single-cell gene expression imputation method with network regularization and bulk RNA-seq data, adopts network-regularized non-negative matrix factorization to decompose single-cell gene expression matrix into low-dimensional gene-factor and sample-factor matrices, ensuring that the imputed data maintains the original cell-cell and gene-gene similarities and approaches the gene average expression calculated from bulk RNA-seq data.

 The datasets analyzed in the paper are available at: https://doi.org/10.5281/zenodo.7501990